(peer a ZIN a mide)

 BCG Vaccine (Immunization): Antibiotics may diminish the therapeutic effect of BCG Vaccine (Immunization).
 Monitor therapy

 Benzbromarone: Pyrazinamide may diminish the therapeutic effect of Benzbromarone.
 Monitor therapy

-CycloSPORINE (Systemic): Pyrazinamide may increase the serum concentration of CycloSPORINE (Systemic).
+CycloSPORINE (Systemic): Pyrazinamide may decrease the serum concentration of CycloSPORINE (Systemic).
 Monitor therapy

 Reacts with Acetest® and Ketostix® to produce pinkish-brown color